S4NSKAR/eCommerce-Lite/README.md

 # eCommerce-Lite
 Developed by: Sanskar Mandothia
+Reg: 11811407
+Lovely Professional University

-=> Simple functional Front-End eCommerce solution developed from scratch using various popular technology like HTML, CSS, Java Script, JQuery, etc.
+=> Simple functional Front-End eCommerce solution developed from scratch using various popular technologies of Web development.

-=> Initial release.
-Files and logs would be updated with development.
+=> Free to be used and modified as your own work.
+=> In case you fork the project, giving credits would be appreciated.
+=> Technologies Used: HTML, CSS, JavaScript, JQuery, Angular, Bootstrap 4.